If you dream of going into trials, fighting for justice, and winning in court, your journey to a career in litigation begins with law school.

 A Personal Statement

 The personal statement you provide with your law school application should describe who you are and why you want to pursue this career.
 An admissions coach may help you craft this.
+A personal statement is a great way to show what makes you different from other people looking to go to law school.

 For many admissions boards, there are very specific standards for personal statements.
 This can include how long they should be and how they are formatted.
 Carefully review the instructions you receive from each school to be sure you are following their standards.